danielnemenyi/latoupiefolle/_notes/2021-08-06-medical-equipment.md

 practice and teaching and giving the doctor the power of enunciation.

-Still following *Naissance de la clinique* and citing its references, but adding Haroun Jamous contribution to a University (Paris 7) collective publication on medical sociology.
+Still following *Naissance de la clinique* and citing its references, but adding Haroun Jamous' contribution to a University (Paris 7) collective publication on medical sociology.

 Reduced role of the State, except as police... social assistance